Catholic High School, Melaka

-Catholic High School, Melaka (CHS Melaka) or Sekolah Menengah Jenis Kebangsaan Katholik, Melaka (马六甲公教国民型华文中学) is a state National-type Chinese Secondary Boys' School in Malacca City, Malacca, Malaysia.
+Catholic High School, Melaka (CHS Melaka) or Sekolah Menengah Jenis Kebangsaan Katholik, Melaka (马六甲公教国民型华文中学) is a state National-type Chinese secondary boys' school in Malacca City, Malacca, Malaysia.
 The school is located at Gajah Berang Road with Notre Dame Convent and Gajah Berang Secondary School.

 Governance

 The school is semi state-funded, the government is only responsible for the salaries of teaching staff and administrative expenses.
 The school grounds are owned and managed by the school board, which is independent of the government, and the cost of school development and maintenance is dependent on community donations.

 Foundation

-On 4 January 1958, the school known as St. Francis Catholic Chinese High School (Sekolah Tinggi Cina St. Francis) was officially established, following a decision made by the St. Francis Chinese School in late December 1957 to launch a Form 1 class in January 1958.
+On 4 January 1958, the school known as St. Francis Catholic Chinese High School (Sekolah Tinggi Cina St. Francis) was officially established by the Marist Brothers, following a decision made by the St. Francis Chinese School in late December 1957 to launch a Form 1 class in January 1958.

 The school began with two transition classes made up of 71 students, both boys and girls, formerly from the Catholic Elementary School.

 In November 1958, the foundation stone was officially laid by the Governor of Malacca, Leong Yew Koh.